England | Scotland | Wales | Northern Ireland | Ireland

-Our two Health Visitors can offer advice and health education.
+Health Visitors can offer advice and health education.
 They are experienced in the problems of children, the elderly and the handicapped.
 They run the mother and health clinics and can advise on immunisation, child development, and may make referrals for eye and hearing tests and speech therapy.

 The direct telephone line to their Mitchell Road office is 01202 683311